Infrequently Noted

 React Native is a good way to make a slow app that requires constant hand-tuning and an excellent way to make a terrible website.
 It has also been abandoned by it's poster children.

-Companies that want to deliver compelling mobile experiences into app stores from the same codebase as their web site are better served investigating Cordova, Trusted Web Activities, and PWABUilder.
-This approach leaves most native capabilities available, but centralises UI investment in the web side of the stack, providing visibility and control via a single execution.
+Companies that want to deliver compelling mobile experiences into app stores from the same codebase as their web site are better served investigating Trusted Web Activities and PWABuilder.
+If those don't work, Capacitor and Cordova can deliver similar benefits.
+These approaches make most native capabilities available, but centralise UI investment on the web side, providing visibility and control via a single execution path.
 This, in turn, reduces duplicate optimisation and accessibility headaches.

 References